8th Street Redesign

 How is Improved pedestrian facilities along 8th Street addressed in any of these options?
 Where are the cross walks?

-corypopovich asked almost 4 years ago
+corypopovich asked over 4 years ago

 Pedestrian connectivity is improved in all of the options by the completion of continuous sidewalks on both sides of 8th Streets.
 As stated in the description these are not final plans and are conceptual in nature.
 Additionally crosswalks can and will be added in locations that meet the criteria set forth in the City 's adopted crosswalk manual.